chrstntdd/elm-fuse-box-seed/README.md

 ### Configuration

-I would encourage you to look into the `fuse.js` file.
-Those ~100 lines are responsible for building this entire project so feel free to tweak things as necessary for your individual project needs.
-Configuration can be as quick as changing the constants I have preset at the top of the file or writing your own [build tasks](https://fuse-box.org/page/sparky).
+You are encouraged to look into the `fuse.js` file for all things regarding the build process.
+Those ~100 lines are responsible for building this project, so feel free to tweak things as necessary for your individual needs.
+Configuration can be as quick as changing the constants that are set at the top of the file or writing your own [build tasks](https://fuse-box.org/page/sparky).
 Do make it a point to check out the FuseBox website and peruse the documentation or maybe ask a question on [Gitter](https://gitter.im/fusebox-bundler/Lobby?utm_source=share-link&utm_medium=link&utm_campaign=share-link) if you need help extending FuseBox to further suit your needs.

 ### Known Issues